 The centre was established in 2009, as part of the Institute for Cultural Practices.
 Working with its sister Centre for Museology, it aims to:

-- provide a base for research, teaching, knowledge transfer and professional development relevant to arts and cultural professionals with particular interest in the areas of management, leadership, policy-making and strategic development.
+- provide a base for research, teaching, knowledge transfer, and professional development relevant to arts and cultural professionals with a particular interest in the areas of management, leadership, policy-making, and strategic development.

 Centre for Museology